 Joe included the following into his ketogenic healing plan:

 - exposure to sunshine

-- heat therapy (such as Far Infrared Sauna Treatments)
+- heat therapy (such as Infrared Sauna Therapy).

 - Joe was a longtime exercise buff and owned his own fitness club.
 The exercises that he used included lifting kettle bells and Jiu Jitsu.
 He says, “This will not be the right choice for everyone, but for me at 56 years old, it allows me to train Brazilian Jiu Jitsu four to five times a week, do my kettle bell training and to travel.”